 The studentship is supported by Johnson Matthey.
-The project will utilise multi-scale computer modelling and simulation to gain insights towards developing stable suspensions.
-Suspensions are heterogeneous systems in which a solid phase is dispersed in a liquid medium.
-Despite their widespread application, the formulation of stable suspensions can still be a challenge.
+The project will utilise multi-scale computer modelling and simulation to gain insights towards developing stable nanosuspensions.
+Nanosuspensions are heterogeneous systems in which a solid phase comprising nanoparticles is dispersed in a liquid medium.
+The formulation of stable nanosuspensions is a challenge.
 Whilst the basic principles are well understood, the systems are multi-component and hence complex, involving a large parameter space.
 The ability to model these systems will deliver substantial and far reaching impact in terms of both product design and formulation.

-Lancaster University is consistently highly ranked (~top 10) in the UK university league tables and is in the top 1% of universities globally.
-It is located on a beautiful campus in the North West of England, a few miles away from the stunning Lake District National Park.
+Lancaster University is consistently highly ranked (top 10) in the UK university league tables and is in the top 1% of universities globally.
+It is located on a beautiful campus in the North West of England close to the stunning Lake District National Park.

-You should have, or expect to have, a first-class degree or a good Masters degree (or equivalent) in chemical, biochemical or physical sciences.
+Applicants should hold, or expect to receive, a 1st class or good 2:1 UK Masters-level degree (or equivalent) in chemical, biochemical or physical sciences.
 They should have a strong mathematical ability, an aptitude for computer programming, and excellent communications skills, both written and oral.

-Informal e-mail enquiries prior to making an application are welcome, in which case contact Prof. Jamshed Anwar.
+Informal email enquiries prior to making an application are welcome, in which case contact Prof. Jamshed Anwar.
 Applications should be made via Lancaster University’s online application system.

 The project is available immediately and applications will be considered in the order that they are received and the position will be considered filled when a suitable candidate has been identified.